BitcoinDesign/Guide/guide/payments/send.md

    layout = "float-right-desktop"
 %}

 Once you have gotten the address, its time to enter the payment details.
 Bitcoin transactions are irreversible so both the sender and receiver should take great care in correctly sharing and inputting addresses.

-Once inputted, the sender should be clearly informed if the address is valid or not.
-If the address is not valid, or incompatible with the wallet, sending should be disabled.
+The sender should be clearly informed if the address is valid or not.

-**QR Code** -- Once the camera detects a valid address in the QR Code, it can be automatically inputted.
-Access will need to be granted to your application to enable scanning of QR Codes.
+**QR Code** -- Access will need to be granted to your application to enable scanning of QR Codes.
+Once the camera detects a valid address in the QR Code, it can be automatically inputted.

-**Copy Paste** -- When the sender receives the address in text format they would need to paste in the address.
-Your application can detect a valid address in the clipboard and prompt the sender to press a button to paste.
-While most platforms allow applications to read the contents of the device's clipboard which enable convenient copy/paste prompts.
-Some may perceive it as a privacy infringement so you may want to consider providing the option to disable automatic reading of the clipboard contents in the application preferences.
+**Copy Paste** -- When the sender receives the address as text your application can detect a valid address in the clipboard and prompt the sender to press a button to paste it.

 </div>